Jesewe-Hack/External-Mem/README.md

 ## External Memory
 External Memory - external cheat for CS:GO.
-The external cheat has 2 functions, a radar hack and a wall hack.
 Doesn't fit into the game at all!
 Use at your own risk, VAC anti-cheat does not ban for this script!
 But it can ban the patrol!